Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Introduction

-Motivated by the potential (e.g., for elliptic PDEs) of convergence independence of the discretization mesh-size, multigrid methods have been considered in the lattice QCD community as well.
-However, due to the random nature of the gauge fields involved, the treatment of the lattice Dirac equation by {\em geometric} multigrid methods, i.e., methods based solely on the underlying PDE, has been elusive for the last twenty years~\cite{Ben-Av:1990gb, Brower:1987dd, Kalkreuter:1994fz, Vink:1991fa}.
-With the advent of \textit{adaptive algebraic} multigrid methods effective preconditioners for QCD calculations could be constructed in recent years.
-The pioneering work from \cite{MGClark2010_1, MGClark2007, MGClark2010_2} showed very promising results.
-There, an adaptive non-smoothed aggregation approach based on~\cite{Brezina2005} has been proposed for the solution of the Wilson Dirac system of equations.
+Multigrid methods have been considered in the lattice QCD community as well, motivated by their potential (e.g., for elliptic PDEs) of convergence independent of the lattice spacing.
+However, due to the random nature of the gauge fields involved, the treatment of the lattice Dirac equation by multigrid methods based solely on the underlying PDE, has been elusive for the last twenty years~\cite{Ben-Av:1990gb,Brower:1987dd,Kalkreuter:1994fz,Vink:1991fa}.
+With the advent of \textit{adaptive algebraic} multigrid methods, effective preconditioners for QCD calculations could be constructed in recent years.
+The pioneering work from \cite{MGClark2009, MGClark2010_1, MGClark2007, MGClark2010_2} showed very promising results.
+There, an adaptive non-smoothed aggregation approach based on~\cite{Brezina2005} has been proposed for the solution of the Wilson Dirac system.
+An implementation is publicly available as part of the QOPQDP package~\cite{wwwQOPQDP}.

 Within the physics community, another hierarchical technique, the recently proposed domain decomposition type solver named \textit{inexact deflation} developed in \cite{Luescher2007} is widely used.
 A well-optimized code for this solver is publicly available~\cite{wwwDDHMC}.
 Inexact deflation can be regarded as an adaptive method as well.
 It performs a setup phase which allows the construction of a smaller system, the \textit{little Dirac} operator, which is then used as part of an efficient preconditioner.
 Although there is an intimate connection with the aggregation based multigrid approach from \cite{Brezina2005}, inexact deflation seems to have been developed completely independently.
 As a consequence, the inexact deflation method does not resemble a typical multigrid method in the way its ingredients are arranged.
 In particular, it requires the little Dirac system to be solved to high accuracy in each iteration.